 Working With a Financial Advisor

 Assuming that you bought your stock through a financial advisor, either in person or on the phone, you can also sell your stock this way.
 Financial advisors will typically execute a sell order within 24 hours.
-Note that in this case, you must either speak directly to your broker or put your request in writing.
+Note that, in this case, you must either speak directly to your broker or put your request in writing.
 As Investopedia notes, “Financial institutions will not accept email or voicemail trade requests as they can be easily missed.”

 The Untimeliness of Market Timing

-Knowing how to sell a stock also implies a very important question: How do you know when it’s time to sell a stock?
+Knowing how to sell a stock is one thing, but how do you know when it’s time to sell a stock?
 Sound answers to this question vary, but let’s start with the most frowned-upon technique regarding a stock sale: market timing.

 Simply put, market timing rests on the theory that you can successfully buy and sell a stock by predicting its future movements.
-In some ways, it’s akin to the guesswork of watching interest rates on mortgages and betting on the ideal time to lock in a rate—but with even less precision.
+In some ways, it’s akin to the guesswork of watching interest rates on mortgages and betting on the ideal time to lock in a rate.

-Market timing, most experts contend, is a bet because even in the numerical world of investing, no set of calculations exists that can tell you both the best time to enter and exit a certain holding (that is, when to get in and when to get out).
+Most experts contend that market timing is simply a bet because, even in the numerical world of investing, no set of calculations exists that can tell you when to get in and when to get out of a certain stock.
 Tea leaves, it turns out, may be nearly as precise in predicting market movements.

 A Magic Selling Number: 16.5

-The 16.5 strategy goes like this: If you take the earnings per share of a company as determined by GAAP, and multiply it by 16.5, you now have a target price for your sale.
-So if Carlozo Motors has earnings per share of $10, your target sell price would be $160.50.
-Why the number 16.5?
-It turns out this is based on a 40-year average for equities and has more or less been in the 16.5 ballpark since the late 1800s.
+The 16.5 strategy goes like this: If you take the earnings per share (EPS) of a company, as determined by GAAP, and multiply it by 16.5, you will have a target price for your sale.
+So if Carlozo Motors has an EPS of $10, your target sell price would be $160.50.